UAE eases drone ban: Residents thrilled to take 'more beautiful aerial photos'

 As per the UAE Drones app, anyone who wants to operate a drone should register on the app with their drone flying pilot license and other documents, including Emirates ID and passport.
 It is still unclear what other conditions need to be met.

-Dubai resident Nelson bought a drone in 2022, shortly before the ban.
-“It was a reputed drone and cost me around Dh4,000,” he recalled.
+Dubai-based engineer Delson bought a drone in 2022, shortly before the ban.
+“It was a reputed drone and cost me almost Dh4,000, including insurance” he recalled.
 “I had seen all my friends shoot good videos, which got me interested.
 At the time, you had to register your drone to use it.
 Once the ban came into effect, even if you tried to fly your drone, it would land back immediately.
 With the ban lifting, I hope to resell my drone for a good price.
 I am no longer interested in it as a hobby."

 ALSO READ: